13 Hobbies That Are Both Cheap and Fun

 Some board games might seem expensive up front, but the cost of games isn’t that bad when you think about the use you get out of them.

 For example, if you buy a board game for $30 and play it with your friends five times, that’s $6 of entertainment for one night—and the cost keeps going down the more you play it.
 Most board games are timeless, so it’s just a matter of finding one everyone can enjoy.

 Alternatively, many classic board games have online versions available free or for very little money that allows you to play with friends or family in other locations.
 This can be a great way to stay in touch with loved ones who live in other cities or states.

 Some might not consider volunteering a hobby, but it’s certainly an activity people can enjoy in their spare time.

 Volunteering has a lot of benefits, too.
 You feel good when you’re able to give back, especially to a cause that matters to you.
 You also may get involved in a friendly community of volunteers and make new friends.

 Plus, you might be able to volunteer at a place where you’d love to work that’s specifically run by volunteers.
 It’s the next best thing to being employed there.
 Volunteering can also help you develop new skills you can use to boost your resume.

 Depending on the medium, most artistic hobbies can be done on the cheap—especially when you consider one-time investments pay off in the future.

 For example, you might need to buy some brushes, pencils, paper, and paint, but the equipment and materials should last for a few months.

 You also could design graphics on the computer.
-There are a number of programs available for free, and Photoshop can be had for $10 a month.
+There are a number of programs available for free, and Photoshop can be had for as little as $10 a month, as of August 2019.

 You even could go back to basics and use adult coloring books to pass the time, or you can attend a free class at a craft store.